 Whether a superannuation entity has an obligation under insurance arrangements, or is only acting as an agent will depend on the nature of the arrangements.
-AASB 1056 requires that, when a superannuation entity is acting in the capacity of an insurer and has an obligation under insurance arrangements provided to members (whether defined contribution or defined benefit), any insurance contract liabilities and assets are measured in a manner consistent with the way in which defined benefit member liabilities are measured.
-In respect of defined contribution members, any insurance liabilities, assets, insurance premiums, claim expenses, reinsurance expenses and reinsurance recoveries would be shown separately in the statement of financial position, income statement, or notes to the financial statements.
-However, liabilities and assets arising from insurance arrangements a superannuation entity provides to defined benefit members need not be presented separately from the entity's liabilities for such members' benefits.
-Furthermore, unless there are explicit direct premiums, claims, reinsurance premiums or claim recoveries relating to insurance risks, revenues and/or expenses relating to insurance arrangements a superannuation entity provides to defined benefit members need not be presented separately.
+AASB 105X requires that, when a superannuation entity is acting in the capacity of an insurer and has an obligation under insurance arrangements provided to members (whether defined contribution or defined benefit), any insurance contract liabilities and assets are measured in a manner consistent with the way in which defined benefit member liabilities are measured.
+Insurance premiums, claim expenses, reinsurance expenses and reinsurance recoveries would be shown in the income statement or notes to the financial statements.